sriharshaguthikonda/NegativeScreen/README.txt

 Exit the program from the tray icon menu.
 Monitors are listed with their friendly names and resolutions to help identify similar displays.
-Selected monitors are remembered across application restarts.
+Selected monitors and windows are remembered across application restarts.
-Selected windows are remembered across application restarts.
+"Open minimized on startup" preference is also saved.

 Windows Aero must be enabled, or the program won't start.